blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Studying FreeCAD Source Code.md

 A program's source code defines the functionality of the program, which the computer uses to run it.
 We generally write programs in high-level languages which are then converted to CPU-specific assembly instructions, which are internally converted to operations by the computer.
 The assembly instructions are represented as words for humans, and as bytes for computers.

-A software project usually consists of multiple **source files**, in order to seperate the functionality, **resources** like images, **external libraries** to extend functionality or enable system-level integration, the source code **documentation** and the **build configuration**.
+A software project usually consists of multiple **source files**, in order to separate the functionality, **resources** like images, **external libraries** to extend functionality or enable system-level integration, the source code **documentation** and the **build configuration**.
 The source files can consist of header files and source files, as well as source files from other languages.
 Typically, source files from multiple languages interact with each other by using storage or interfaces like inter-process communication or a common runtime.
 The external libraries can either be open-source, or closed source dynamically linked libraries.
 The build configuration files set the default values for the build system with which the code is to be built with.
 The build system is a set of automated scripts that handle the steps involved in compiling projects with multiple source files.
 The build system handles versioning and computing dependency graphs.
 The project may also contain pre-install and post-install scripts for managing certain configurations.

 To keep track of code changes during development and for collaboration, a version control system is used.
 Other aspects in the software development workflow include issue trackers and communication channels like mailing lists, forums and chat networks.
 # The structure of FreeCAD Source